Università di Firenze

 Estimation: instrumental variables, limited-information methods (2SLS, LIVE, IIV)

-Practical applications using the free software package Gretl (download here)
+Practical applications using the freeware software Gretl (download here)

 Venue and timetables